neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 The following series of steps was found to work with more than three different PCs of different vendors.

 ## this is work in progress
-before getting started, please refresh this page to work with the latest version.
+Before getting started, please refresh this page to work with the latest version.

 ## Prerequisite
 * Knowledge of Linux command line and VNC.